supreetsingh10/Illustrations-and-Unfolding-maps/README.md

 # Illustrations-and-Unfolding-maps

+Requisites :

+1. Processing 2.1
+2. Java 8 and upwards will do

 New_travel666.pde is the main code file.
 Geomarkers.pde has all the markers that are marking a location.
 Interact.pde is responsible for the interactions with the map.